Well, you’re here to answer the question… what is WordPress? So here we go:

-As I mentioned, Bluehost is one of the most established companies in the WordPress hosting industry, and offer plans for as little as $3.95/mo (billed annually).
+As I mentioned, Bluehost is one of the most established companies in the WordPress hosting industry and offers plans for as little as $3.95/mo (billed annually).
 Their hosting plans also come with a free domain name for the first year.

 Bottom line, self-hosting your WordPress blog with a company like Bluehost is the most affordable option.

-The cost to host your own website is really quite minimal compared to any other popular website builders.
+The cost to host your own blog is quite minimal compared to any other popular website builders—around $65/year.

-When you use WordPress.org, there are a lot of free themes and plugins that new bloggers can hit the ground running with.
-Free themes and plugins are still a very viable way to build a good looking website on a budget.
+When you use WordPress.org, there are a lot of free themes and WordPress plugins that new bloggers can hit the ground running with.
+Free themes and plugins are still a very viable way to build a good-looking website on a budget.